onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Evolution's Arrow
 ██████████████████████████████████████████████████████████████████

+> "The universe has a direction and we are meant to participate in it.
+Not because it’s the “right” thing to do from an abstract, moralistic perspective, but because it’s the “optimal” thing to do from an evolutionary and cognitive perspective." - [Brett Andersen](https://brettandersen.substack.com/p/human-beings-were-selected-for-non#:~:text=the%20universe%20has%20a%20direction%20and%20we%20are%20meant%20to%20participate%20in%20it.%20Not%20because%20it%E2%80%99s%20the%20%E2%80%9Cright%E2%80%9D%20thing%20to%20do%20from%20an%20abstract%2C%20moralistic%20perspective%2C%20but%20because%20it%E2%80%99s%20the%20%E2%80%9Coptimal%E2%80%9D%20thing%20to%20do%20from%20an%20evolutionary%20and%20cognitive%20perspective.)

 > "We start with observations, and if the evolving cosmos has an observed direction, rejecting that view is clearly nonempirical.
 There need not necessarily be a knowable end point, but there may be an arrow." - [Harold J. Morowitz](https://emersongreenblog.wordpress.com/2019/10/23/thomas-nagels-natural-teleology/#:~:text=We%20start%20with%20observations%2C%20and%20if%20the%20evolving%20cosmos%20has%20an%20observed%20direction%2C%20rejecting%20that%20view%20is%20clearly%20nonempirical.%20There%20need%20not%20necessarily%20be%20a%20knowable%20end%20point%2C%20but%20there%20may%20be%20an%20arrow.)